 Robin Spencer, Middle School Administrative Assistant Ms. Spencer has an Associate, Arts & Sciences General Studies Degree from Patrick Henry Community College.
 She joined the Carlisle School family in 2013, bringing with her over fourteen years of administrative experience along with a love for the school and its children.
 In her time at Carlisle, she has also been a host parent for International students, sharing her home with students from around the world.
 This experience has been very valuable for her and her family.
 Ms. Spencer’s son came to Carlisle in 2010 as a PS4 student.

-Susan Aaron, Director of College Counseling/Upper School English Instructor Mrs. Aaron has been involved with Carlisle School since 2002 when her son entered Kindergarten first as a parent volunteer, then as faculty, and for the past nine years as the College Counselor and faculty.
+Susan Aaron, Director of College Counseling/Upper School English Instructor Mrs. Aaron has been involved with Carlisle School since 2002 when her son entered Kindergarten first as a parent volunteer, then as faculty, and for the past ten years as the College Counselor and faculty.
 She earned her B. S. in Education from UNC-G and her Master’s Degree in Education from UVA.
 Susan is also involved in the Arts at Carlisle School.
 She strives to instill in her students a passion for learning while helping them to find their voices and achieve their educational and collegiate goals.

 Mrs. Carter is an eclectic teacher in the Upper School that teaches in the fields of AP Psychology, AP Statistics, and Sports Medicine.
 She holds a Master Of Education from Averett University and Bachelor of Science in Athletic Training from Emory & Henry College.
 She started coaching volleyball at Carlisle in 2009 and loved it so much that she pursued her Master’s and started teaching in the same year in 2010.
 She teaches from the philosophy that your “health is your wealth” where mind and body are taught simultaneously to promote the well-being of the whole student.